rakeshcheekatimala/monorepo/Readme.md

 # How to add bin scripts

-Example in module-b , i would like to make index.js exposed as logger in package.json
+Example in @monorepo/module-b , i would like to make index.js exposed as logger in package.json

 ```json